 Immersive Dining with Chef Zach Keeshig

 Our tasting menu was a bit lightened up from what Chef Zach usually offers, and for $100 per person (min 3-person party), you’d usually get a 6-course offering.
-He takes reservations via his Facebook page @Chef-Zach-Keeshig, and that’s also where you’ll find info on the private foraging dinners he’ll be hosting this Fall at his outdoor dining room.
+For the most up-to-date reservation info, visit Chef Zach’s Facebook page @Chef-Zach-Keeshig, or Nagaan- A Foraged Feast’s website.

 Thornbury Café – Bruce Street, Thornbury